Guest Author: Cheryl Greene

-A number of years ago a parent wrote us with a question about the size of her baby‘s penis.
+A number of years ago a parent wrote to us with a question about the size of her baby‘s penis.
 Dr. Greene answered it in detail in a Q&A titled Penis Size Defined and we created an FAQ that was more generalized titled Penis Size.
 These two posts were specifically addressing issues of penis size in babies and have nothing to do with penis size during puberty.

 Imagine our surprise when boys going through puberty found our post on “Penis Size” (remember, it’s an FAQ derived from a much longer article) when searching for information about penis size during puberty.
-And even greater surprise when they started posting questions about their own penis size during puberty to the comments section.
+And, an even greater surprise when they started posting questions about their own penis size during puberty to the comments section.

 Scientific Studies on Normal Penis Size During Puberty

 Dr. Greene did a recent review of the scientific literature on normal penis size throughout puberty.
 The studies he found were old, had a small sample size, were contradictory, or were for a particular ethnic group.
 He was surprised to find no recent study with a large enough sample group and consistent methodology to be considered definitive.
 What he did find varied wildly.
 In some studies, there may have even been national pride bias.

 As the Executive Producer of the site, I still felt a need to address the issue, so with Dr. Greene’s encouragement, here are my opinions.
 Please note: I am not Dr. Greene and I am not a doctor.
 Keep that in mind when reading my post, comments and replies.

 My Thoughts on Normal Penis Size During Puberty

-Reading the comments submitted by readers prompted my doing my own online research.
+Reading the comments submitted by readers prompted me to do my own online research.
 I am not a physician or medical expert., but I hope my observations are helpful.